-4800 sign petition for investigation into alleged 'abuse' at Bethlehem College
+5600 sign petition for investigation into alleged 'abuse' at Bethlehem College

-More than 4800 people have signed a petition calling for an independent investigation into allegations of "abuse" at Bethlehem College.
+Nearly 5600 people have signed a petition calling for an independent investigation into allegations of "abuse" at Bethlehem College.

 The school's board of trustees chair says it would comply with any official investigation but wants to see evidence one is needed.